galette/galettedoc/source/installation/galette.rst

 Initialize
 ==========

-The last step will write the configuration file if needed, and initialyse some values in your fresh database, as exemple:
+The last step will write the configuration file if needed, and initialize some values in your fresh database, as exemple:

 * add Galette default preferences
 * add default contributions and status types,